 We love barista editions in our coffee (especially Oatly), coconut milk in our Asian stir-fries and cashew milk in our oatmeal.
 Just try different dairy-free milks to find your favorite!

 Another cool idea is to make your own plant-based milk alternatives at home.
-You can just blend some soaked almonds or oats with water and then strain it for a very easy version, or you can even get a soy milk maker!Homemade Almond Milk Recipe →
+You can just blend some soaked almonds or oats with water and then strain it for a very easy version, or you can even get a soy milk maker!Homemade Almond Milk Latte →

 The next most common dairy alternative at the store is probably yogurt.
 Often made with soy, almonds or coconuts, you can opt for unsweetened, plain varieties or go for vanilla, berries or lots of other flavors.